 Day 3 of Your Montreal Itinerary: Enjoy the Local Flavors!

 I highly recommend spending this day eating (and drinking) your way around the city.
 I’m always a big fan of food tours as you have the opportunity to try a lot of incredible dishes and see places that you wouldn’t always find on your own.
-As far as a food tour goes, I recommend the Old Montreal Food Tour.
+As far as a food tour goes, I recommend this Montreal Food Tour.

 After the food tour, if you want to continue eating, or want to learn more about the famous Montreal-style bagel, then you’re definitely going to want to take a Montreal-style bagel-making class!
 Find out the secrets of this delightful Quebecois delicacy in a small group setting.

 Lastly, if you want to get a taste of the local craft beer scene, you can certainly search for breweries and go yourself!
 Or, you could make some friends and enjoy some tasty brews on a craft brewery tour.
 The tour takes you around the Old Port to 3 different spots where you can have beer tastings and some snacks.